2017 NAEd/SPENCER POSTDOCTORAL FELLOWS

 With archival materials and oral histories, I examine how, despite intense state and international pressures, education came to be understood, framed, and enacted as a potentially emancipatory exercise by refugees.
 I trace evolving curriculum debates, pedagogical practices, educational built environments, and show how they came to embody the high stakes of representational power and anti-colonial possibility.
 However, the work weaves these debates and practices by students and teachers with those of UN and government bureaucrats, international development interlocutors, and intelligence officials and inspectors, and in so doing challenges nationalist teleology and triumphalism by grounding educational potential in refugee desires for class mobility, employment, as well as emancipation.
 Through this work, I aim to offer a history of refugee schooling lived as a form of pedagogical fugitivity; one that seeks to make a way out from under a corrosive dyad of collective political claims versus socio-economic aspiration.

-Emily Rauscher, University of Kansas
+Emily Rauscher, Brown University

-Emily Rauscher is an Assistant Professor of Sociology at the University of Kansas.
+Emily Rauscher is an Assistant Professor of Sociology at Brown University.
 Her research examines intergenerational inequality, with the goal of identifying policies that could increase equality of opportunity.
 In pursuit of this goal, she has examined the effects of early compulsory schooling laws on intergenerational mobility, equality of school attendance and educational attainment, and the occupational structure.
 To further understand the role of education in the reproduction of inequality, she examined the relationship between parental financial support for higher education and economic attainment.
 Her work has appeared in the American Journal of Sociology, Social Forces, Demography, and Educational Evaluation and Policy Analysis, among others.
-Emily received her B.A. from Wesleyan University, an M.S. from the Rossier School of Education at the University of Southern California, and her Ph.D. in Sociology from New York University.
+Emily received her B.A. from Wesleyan University, an M.S. from the Rossier School of Education at the University of Southern California, and a Ph.D. in Sociology from New York University.

 When Does Money Matter?
 School Funding and Inequality of Educational Achievement